tingplenting/woocommerce-feed/README.md

-# woocommerce-feed
+# WooCommerce Feed
-WooCommerce feed for google shopping with python.
+Generate WooCommerce feed for google shopping with python.